The Cellie Cancer Coping Kit, developed by experts at CHOP, includes a stuffed toy, cancer coping cards, and a book for caregivers.

 Psychologist Lynne Kaplan, PhD and child life specialist Sarah Pajak discuss the experience of siblings of a childhood cancer patient.

-Social workers Dana Dombrowski and Susan Pultman discusses the resources available to families facing a cancer diagnosis.
+Social workers Dana Dombrowski and Susan Pultman discuss the resources available to families facing a cancer diagnosis.

 Psychologist Meghan Marsac discusses coping strategies for families facing childhood cancer.